Active learning impacts

 Learn more about the digital courseware mentioned in this video.

 Nivaldo Tro has been teaching college chemistry since 1990 and is currently teaching at Santa Barbara Community College.
-He received his PhD in chemistry from Stanford University for work on developing and using optical techniques to study the adsorption and desorption of molecules to and from surfaces in ultrahigh vacuum.
+He received his PhD in chemistry from Stanford University for work on developing and using optical techniques to study the adsorption and desorption of molecules to and from surfaces in ultrahigh vacuums.
 He then went on to the University of California at Berkeley, where he did postdoctoral research on ultrafast reaction dynamics in solution.